XiaoMi/galaxy-sdk-python/README.md

 ## Installing

 Requires Python >= 2.6.
-You can install using pip:
+You can install using pip or easy_install:

 `pip install galaxy-sdk-python`
+or `easy_install galaxy-sdk-python`

 or download source codes from [https://github.com/XiaoMi/galaxy-sdk-python.git]() and add the 'lib' dir to your python path.